“Travel is never a matter of money, but of courage….”

 Last but not least, I have a golden rule for all my trips: daily budget keep at $50.
-This budget is enough to include accommodation, 3 meals, transport, and activities, no matter in which part of the world!
+This budget is enough to include accommodation, 3 meals, transport, and activities, in most part of the world!

 $50 is actually a lot of money in most countries!
-Even when I’m travelling with my partner, we are still keeping it at $50 for both of us.
+Even when I’m travelling with ZG, we are still keeping it at $50 for both of us.
 Though I do solo-travel a lot, I agree that travelling with someone is definitely much cheaper especially when it comes to accommodation and food.
 Yes, there are times you’re going to spend more to pay for attractions or activities, but there are many other days you will be under-spending so that would balance out the budget.

 There is nothing glamorous or secret tricks about my way of travelling!
-It is all about self-control on your earnings and how much you want to make it work.
+It is all about self-control on your spendings and how much you want to make it work.
 I believe in having a debt-free life by not owning credit cards.
-I choose travelling over “instant happiness” such as getting daily dose of Starbucks cuppa, or splurging on that $50 dress or indulging on expensive date nights.
+I choose experiences over “instant happiness” such as getting daily dose of Starbucks cuppa, or splurging on that $50 dress or indulging on expensive date nights.